Customer Segmentation: How to Effectively Segment Users & Clients

 Check out these ideas for anecdotal customer data collection:

-Once you've pulled the customer data you need, it's time to start building your segments.
+After pulling the customer data you need, it's time to build your segments.

-In order to get the best results from customer segmentation, you should approach them with a few key ideas in mind.
+To get the best results from customer segmentation, approach them with a few ideas in mind.

 While the segments might be complex to compile, they need to be easy to use by other team members.